 - Portage Bay State Forest Campground, 6 miles east of Fayette on the Garden Peninsula

 - Never fish alone.
 Also, tell someone on land where you are going and when you expect to return.

 - Check ice constantly.
 As you cross the frozen Bays, use an ice spud and tape measurer to check the ice thickness every 150 feet.
-Clear ice needs to be a minimum of 4” to 5” thick (8” to 10” if the ice is white or snow- covered) to safely fish on.
-It needs to be 5” to 7” thick to drive a snowmobile or ATV to reach your spot.
+Clear ice needs to be a minimum of 4 inches to 5 inches thick (8 inches to 10 inches if the ice is white or snow-covered) to safely fish on.
+It needs to be 5 inches to 7 inches thick to drive a snowmobile or ATV to reach your spot.

 - NO ICE IS EVER 100% safe.

-Every year, someone goes through thin ice or drives onto an ice floe which breaks loose and floats into the Bay.
+- STAY OFF thin, slushy, dark, or discolored ice.
+Every year, someone goes through thin ice or drives onto an ice flow which breaks loose and floats into the Bay.
 Use common sense and check the ice thickness with a spud bar.
 Watch for pressure ridges.
 And always heed warnings, especially late in the season when ore shipping resumes.
 The arrival of the first ore boat is often preceded by Coast Guard icebreakers.

 - A person placing a shanty on the ice for fishing shall permanently affix their name and address on ALL SIDES of the shanty in legible letters at least 2 inches in height.
 The name and address must be on the shanty and may not be placed on a board or other material which is then attached to the shanty.
 Tents and other temporary shelters which are removed each day and not left on the ice do not require identification.